toppr/eslint-config/README.md

 ## Usage

 This repository comes with three different main configurations: `default`, `es6`, and `react`.
 Check each directory's `README.md` for usage information.

+Make sure that you set a valid value for [env](http://eslint.org/docs/user-guide/configuring#specifying-environments) in your project's `.eslintrc` or `package.json` file.